CarlosVF01/CarlosVF01/README.md

 ### Hi everyone!
-I'm Carlos, spanish backend developer working since the end of 2021.
+I'm Carlos, spanish backend developer.

 This account is quite inactive as I use another one for work (**grave mistake, never do that!**), but I might sometimes upload cool stuff if I feel like trying to code something that I might use myself, such as... *Youtube audio player on Discord after they killed Groovy cough cough*.